cpp-linter/clang-tools-pip/README.rst

     :alt: PyPI - Downloads

-Install clang-tools binaries (clang-format, clang-tidy) with pip.
+Install clang-tools binaries (clang-format, clang-tidy, clang-query and clang-apply-replacements) with pip.

 .. important::
     This package only manages binary executables (& corresponding symbolic links) that